In 2017, Canada will welcome 16,000 privately sponsored refugees which more than triples average admissions prior to

 Providing timely protection to privately sponsored refugees is a priority.
-Steps are being taken to reduce wait times and reduce the backlog:
+Steps are being taken to reduce wait times and reduce the existing backlog of applications:

 - We will limit the number of new applications from Sponsorship Agreement Holders in 2017.

 These steps are needed to help us reach our goal to eliminate the backlog by 2019 and reduce wait times for new applications to about 12 months.